Damiennsoh/Readme-Generator_Challenge/README.md

 * [Deployed Site URL](#deployed-site-url)

 ## Installation:
   The installation does not require any traditional installation like those of windows applications.
+All that you need is to generate it from the commandline interface of your operating system's terminal by using the command (node index.js).

 ## Usage:
   The application can be used by simply generating the readme file through CLI of your OS or through vscode app by using the command (node index.js), this will generate the readme.md file with your inputs or responses written on it.